-Once you accept our offer to matriculate into the PA/MPH dual degree option, you are automatically enrolled in that dual option.
-Written requests petitioning to drop one of the two programs in the PA/MPH dual degree option will be considered on a case-by-case basis and must be submitted to the Physician Assistant Program.
+Once you accept our offer to matriculate into the MSPA/MPH dual degree option, you are automatically enrolled in that dual option.
+In rare circumstances, written requests petitioning to drop one of the two programs in the MSPA/MPH dual degree option may be considered on a case-by-case basis and must be submitted to the Physician Assistant Program.
 Candidates may be requested to meet with the Admissions Committees of both programs.
 Permission to drop one of the programs is not guaranteed.

-If an applicant is not offered admission into the dual PA/MPH Program, but is still interested in pursuing the stand alone MPH degree, he or she must apply according to the admissions process outlined on the MPH Program’s page.
+If an applicant is not offered admission into the dual MSPA/MPH dual degree Program, but is still interested in pursuing the stand alone MPH degree, he or she must apply according to the admissions process outlined on the MPH Program’s page.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.